walmartlabs/concord-website/docs/getting-started/index.md

 a simple logging task to print "Hello World" as shown in the [Concord Quickstart](./quickstart.html).

-### Credentials
+### Secrets

 As a workflow server Concord often needs to access protected resources such as public/private clouds and source control systems.
-Concord maintains a set of credentials that can be associated with a project's resources.
+Concord maintains a set of secrets that can be associated with a project's resources.